 Reciprocity Process

-A process by which individuals who possess pre-hospital Clinician certifications/licenses from other states may transfer their certification/license to Maryland.
+Reciprocity is a process by which individuals who possess pre-hospital Clinician certifications/licenses from other states may transfer their certification/license to Maryland.
 For the specific processes involved with each level of Maryland certification/licensure, please select a Clinician level from the list below:

 Emergency Medical Responder (EMR)